 The next step is to get rid of the app operator.
 For this, we denote, for every quantifier-free formula~$\phi$, by~$\tau(\phi)$ the result of replacing every app-term $\SApp{X}{t_1,\dots, t_k}$ of $\tau_{\partial}(\phi)$ by $X(t_1,\dots, t_k)$ where in the resulting formula, we now consider $X$ a $k$-ary function symbol.
 Continuing the example, we get

 The resulting formula is a formula in the language defined by the combination of the signature of the theory of real-closed fields and the signature of the theory of uninterpreted function symbols.
 The combination of these two theories, that we will denote by $\TheoryRU$, is decidable: The signatures of the theory of uninterpreted function symbols and the theory of real-closed fields only share equality, and both are stably infinite\footnote{A theory $T$ with signature $\Sigma$ is called stably infinite iff for every quantifier-free $\Sigma$-formula $\phi$, if $F$ is $T$-satisfiable, then there exists some $T$-interpretation that satisfies $F$ and has a domain of infinite cardinality~\cite{Nelson:79,Bradley:07}.}, hence the decision procedures for the individual procedures can be combined to a decision procedure for the combined theory by the Nelson-Oppen theory combination procedure~\cite{Nelson:79,Bradley:07}.
-As a consequence, we can algorithmically decide $\TheoryRU$-satisfiability of translated formulas~$\tau(\phi)$.
+As a consequence, we can algorithmically decide $\TheoryRU$-satisfiability \footnote{A formula $\phi$ is $\TheoryRU$-satisfiable iff there is an interpretation $I$ satisfying both the axioms of $\TheoryRU$ and $\phi$.} of translated formulas~$\tau(\phi)$.
 Moreover, the translation preserves satisfiability: \begin{theorem} A conjunctive formula $\phi$ is $\mathcal{F}$-satisfiable if and only if $\tau(\phi)$ is $\TheoryRU$-satisfiable. \end{theorem}